aramis-lab/clinicadl/docs/Preprocessing/Extract.md

   can be `t1-linear` or `pet-linear`.
 You can choose `custom` if you want to get a tensor from a custom filename.

 Each sub-command has its own set of options.
-There is one generic option:
+There are two generic options:

 - `--subjects_sessions_tsv` (Path) is a path to a TSV file listing participant and session IDs.
+- `--extract_json` (str) is the name of the JSON file that will be created to store all the information of the extraction step.
+Default will name the JSON file `extract_{time_stamp}.json`.

 !!! note "Default values"
     When using patch or slice extraction, default values were set according to